Provides a RIOT adaption of the OpenWSN network stack. More...

 This implementation integrates the OpenWSN full network stack (UDP, IPv6 (6LoWPAN), RPL, 6TiSCH) into RIOT.

 It can be used instead of GNRC on supported 802.15.4 radios, and compared to GNRC, provides a full 6TiSCH implementation.
-It does not yet support RIOT's sock API, so applications will have to be written against OpenWSN's API.
+It supports RIOT's Sock API API, so it can be used as a drop-in replacement for application built on top of Sock API.

 This port provides a new RIOT "board" to the OpenWSN software.
 In this way RIOT's hardware abstraction connects to OpenWSN's interfaces.